 Wind turbines, solar panels, home battery storage - if it's discussion about renewable energy you're after, you'll find it here.

-I am a retired electrical engineer and have compiled a spreadsheet based on 5.20 years of solar power generation in the Adelaide area.
-We have 5.2 kW of panels on the roof, consisting of 20 REC 260 watt panels facing north at an angle of 22.5° above the horizontal, parallel to the roof, and with no shading.
+I am a retired electrical engineer and have compiled a spreadsheet based on 6.20 years of solar power generation in the Adelaide area.
+We have 5.2 kW of panels on the roof, consisting of 20 REC 260 PE watt panels facing north at an angle of 27.5° above the horizontal, and with no shading.

 The solar energy production numbers in this document have all been generated from the one set of solar panels, but from three different inverter systems.
 Given that the energy generated is dependent on both the panels and the power conversion efficiency and maximum output of the inverter, I have summarised the statistics of all three inverters in Table 1 to show the consistency of the inverters.